ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 ...
 ```

-As we have running containerd service, we can run some containers.
+Now, we have containerd service running.
+It means that we can try to create some container.

-To do that, we need the tool called [ctr](//todo), it is distributed as part of containerd.
+To do that, we need the tool called [ctr](https://github.com/projectatomic/containerd/blob/master/docs/cli.md), which is distributed as part of containerd (means that we already installed it during installation of containerd).

-Lets pull busbox image
+First of all we will pull busybox image
 ```bash
 sudo ctr images pull docker.io/library/busybox:latest
 ```

-And check if it is presented on our server
+After pull process complete - check our image
 ```bash
 ctr images ls
 ```